gojescore/timetable-clowns/PROTOCOL.md

 but must NEVER compute gameplay modifiers from them.

-All gameplay modifiers come ONLY from `player.mods` computed by the server and sent in STATE_SNAPSHOT.
+All gameplay modifiers come ONLY from `player.mods` computed by the server and sent in `STATE_SNAPSHOT`.

 ---------------------------------------------------------------------